Jacques Chailley: Controversy

-Jacques Chailley was Secretary-General (1937), then Assistant Director (1941) of the Conservatoire de Paris.
-His role during the war has been subject of controverse.
+Chailley was secretary-general (1937), then assistant director (1941) of the Conservatoire de Paris.
+His role during the war has been subject of controversy.

-Jean Gribenski, who taught at the Sorbonne under the orders of Jacques Chailley, mentions in a chapter of the collective book La vie musicale sous Vichy, that in collaboration with Henri Rabaud in 1940, he drew up a list of the Jewish students of the Conservatory of Paris:
+Jean Gribenski, who taught at the Sorbonne under the orders of Chailley, mentions in a chapter of the collective book La vie musicale sous Vichy, that in collaboration with Henri Rabaud in 1940, he drew up a list of the Jewish students of the Conservatory of Paris:

 The eviction of Jewish pupils takes place in two stages.
 The first stage starts at the beginning of October 1940. [...]
 The management of the conservatory (Rabaud?
 Chailley, of his own initiative?) carries out a meticulous survey among the pupils between 4 and 10 October.
-His results are recorded in a voluminous file, almost entirely by Jacques Chailley's hand, which includes, in particular, the individual declarations of the pupils and the carefully established lists of names.
+His results are recorded in a voluminous file, almost entirely by Chailley's hand, which includes, in particular, the individual declarations of the pupils and the carefully established lists of names.

-Jean Gribenski further specifies that the list drawn up by Rabaud and Chailley was not communicated to the Germans, and that the exclusion of Jewish students took place only two years later, under duress, while the Conservatoire was led by Claude Delvincourt.
+Gribenski further specifies that the list drawn up by Rabaud and Chailley was not communicated to the Germans, and that the exclusion of Jewish students took place only two years later, under duress, while the Conservatoire was led by Claude Delvincourt.

 That a list was used for the exclusion of Jewish students from the Conservatory was challenged by contemporary Jewish witnesses during the symposium where Gribenski first presented the results of his research in 1999.
 The controversy reappeared in 2011, after the Sorbonne decided to give Chailley's name to an amphitheater (polemic triggered by an article in the weekly Le Canard enchaîné and furthered in a note in Le Nouvel Observateur.)

 Michèle Alten has since published an article based on an in-depth study of the archives, which sheds light on the events of 1940.
 She writes:

 Following remarks of the German authorities, astonished at the non-application of anti-Semitic measures to the pupils, he [Rabaud] sent an internal note to the 60 teachers present on 4 October [1940] in the school, asking them to have their students complete a statement about their racial origins.
 No nominal synthesis was then performed.
 Only one booklet, signed by each teacher, attests that the declarations have been fulfilled.

-It is to this inquiry that Jean Gribenski's article seems to refer.
-Alten further writes that Jewish students of the Conservatoire were excluded from participating in the final examinations in 1942, under pressure from the Vichy Government.
+It is to this inquiry that Gribenski's article seems to refer.
+Alten further writes that Jewish students of the Conservatoire were excluded from participating in the final examinations in 1942, under pressure from the Vichy government.